eric-bach/ragbot2/README.md

-# RAGBot2 with Bright Data Integration
+# RAGBot2 with LinkUp Integration

-This project integrates AWS Strands with Bright Data API for web search capabilities.
+This project integrates AWS Strands with LinkUp API for web search capabilities.

 ## Setup